-The thermal route consists of three reactions that create NO from O2 (R49), N2 (R50b) and N (R48), and is typically associated with high temperatures $(T \ge 1700)$ .
+The thermal route consists of three reactions that create NO from O_2 (R49), N_2 (R50b) and N (R48), and is typically associated with high temperatures ($T \gtrsim 1700$).
 (Here R50b refers the reaction 50 in the reverse direction.)
-The NNH route is initiated when N2 combines with H to form NNH (R58b and R51b).
-Much of this production is balanced by (R57) but some of the NNH then reacts to produce either N2O (R53) or NO and NH (R55).
-NH reacts to N (R40), and then proceeds to NO through the thermal route or is converted directly to NO, primarily through R41.
-Even though most of the nitrogen passing through the NNH route is recycled back to $N_2$ , the fraction that reacts to NO still accounts for the bulk of the NO production.
-We note that in the cold regions of the flame R31 and R32 compete to balance NO and NO2.
-At low temperatures ( $<\approx$ 700K, these reactions combine to yield a weak destruction of NO. (This effect is too weak to be seen in Fig. 4.)
+The NNH route is initiated when N_2 combines with H to form NNH (R57).
+NNH then reacts to produce either N_2O (R53) or the pair, NO and NH (R55).
+Some of the NH reacts to N (R40, R41), and then proceeds to NO through the thermal route (R48, R49) or is converted directly to NO, primarily through R44.
+Even though most of the nitrogen passing through the NNH route is recycled back to N_2 , the fraction that reacts to NO still accounts the bulk of the NO production.

-Of the N2O created by R53 or R35b, approximately 90% is converted back to N2 (R37); some of the remainder reacts to NO, particularly through R44b.
-It is interesting that both the NNH and thermal routes become significant when $T \gtrsim 1300$ ; the adiabatic flame temperature for this fuel mixture is 1352 K, and peak temperatures are observed in excess of 1600 K across much of the post-flame region (see Fig. 2).
-Similar increases in NO production by the NNH and thermal routes were observed in methaneair mixtures seeded with H2 [7].
+Of the N2O created by R53 or R35b, approximately 90% is converted back to N2 (R37), and the remainder reacts to NO. We note that in the cold regions of the flame R31 and R32 compete to balance NO and N2O.
+At low temperatures (\approx 700K, these reactions combine to yield a weak destruction of NO. (This effect is too weak to be seen in Fig. 4.)
+At higher temperatures R44b and R30 also begin to compete in the balance of NO and N2O.
+It is interesting that both the NNH and thermal routes become significant when $T \ge 1300$; the adiabatic flame temperature for this fuel mixture is 1352 K, and peak temperatures are observed in excess of 1600 K across much of the post-flame region (see Fig. 2.
+Similar increases in NO production by the NNH and thermal routes were observed in methane-air mixtures seeded with H2 [7].

 Fig. 8 shows that although the NO production rates in the intensely burning regions are amplified by as much as a factor of 13, most of the flame is actually consuming fuel at weak to intermediate rates; the extreme peaks in NO production are quite localized.
-Figure 9(a) shows the volume-integrated NO production rate as a function of T. The majority of NO is generated near 1500 K. Also, we see that $\approx 80\%$ of the NO is created through the NNH route, while $\approx 20\%$ is generated via the thermal route.
+Figure 9(a) shows the volume-integrated NO production rate as a function of T. The majority of NO is generated near 1500 K. Also, we see that \approx 80% of the NO is created through the NNH route, while $\approx 20\%$ is generated via the thermal route.
 Figure 9(b) shows a quantitative reaction path diagram, where the thickness of the graph edges is scaled to the transfer rate of nitrogen atoms between species pairs.
 The data is integrated over the flame region where r < 2.5 cm, and over the entire temperature range.
 Contributions to each edge are collected into 3 groups of peak fuel consumption (see caption), and are represented as percentages of total NO production.
 The $N_2 \rightarrow N_2O$ path shows a negative contribution for the weak flames, indicating that the path actually reverses.
 In spite of the extremely large NO production rates in the hotspot regions, the weak to intermediate burning regions of the flame account for about 90% of the total NO production.